 A real-world R&D facility that creates innovative, sensational tech demos, making every Audi enthusiast a lab assistant.
 The labs are controlled via social media and smartphone app.
 The app also allows you to browse model info and find a dealer.

 This project answers the challenge to create an engaging consumer contest that would promote Exxon and Mobil's gasolines.
 Driven by their "Think Clean" branding, we posed the question, "Where will Clean take you?"
 In order to win a year of free gas, users snap a picture of where Exxon and Mobil gasoline took them, then upload it to our microsite.
-This site was built to work in tandem with their Fuel Progress site.

 With the opening of a larger, more visitor friendly brewery, Troegs created areas for patrons to see how the brewing process worked up close.
 These infographics were designed specifically for the space to make the information fun and easily digestible.